sjentsch/lsjDocs/Ch11/Ch11_tTest_02.rst

 distribution turns into a *t*-distribution with *N* - 1 **degrees of freedom** (df).
-The *t*-distribution is very similar to the normal distribution, but has “heavier” tails, as discussed earlier in :doc:`../Ch07/Ch07_Probability_6` and illustrated in :numref:`fig-ttestdist`.
+The *t*-distribution is very similar to the normal distribution, but has “heavier” tails, as discussed earlier in :doc:`../Ch07/Ch07_Probability_6` and illustrated in :numref:`fig11-5`.
 Notice, though, that as *df* gets larger, the *t*-distribution starts to look identical to the standard normal distribution.
 This is as it should be: if you have a sample size of *N* = 70 000 000 then your “estimate” of the standard deviation would be pretty much